oliver-oloughlin/kvdex/README.md

 ## Models

 Collections are typed using models.
-Standard models can be defined using the `model()` function.
-Alternatively, any object that extends or implements the Model type can be used as a model.
-Zod is therefore fully compatible, without being a dependency.
-The standard model uses type casting only, and does not validate any data when parsing.
+Standard models can be defined using the `model()` or `asyncModel()` functions.
+Alternatively, any object that implements the Model type can be used as a model.
+Zod is therefore compatible, without being a dependency (see [zodModel()](#zodmodel) for additional support).
+The standard models uses type casting only, and do not validate any data when parsing.
+Async models can be useful for storing derived values or filling default values.
 It is up to the developer to choose the strategy that fits their use case the best.

 **_NOTE_:** When using interfaces instead of types, they must extend the KvValue type.